-Ravine et al. (1992) studied APKD patients from centers in Melbourne and Victoria (Australia).
+Ravine et al. (1992) studied APKD patients from centers in Melbourne and Victoria, Australia.
 After the family history had been recorded from each index patient, other known affected family members and those at 50% risk were asked to cooperate in the study.
 Families were tested for evidence of linkage to sites close to the APKD1 locus.
 Families with probability of linkage of greater than 0.95 were accepted as having APKD1 mutations.
-Families showing no such linkage were described simply as 'non-PKD1'.
-18 APKD1 families (285 persons) were identified, and 5 non-APKD1 families (49 persons), all of European descent.
-The survival time was taken as the age at onset of ESRD (with the same definition as in Hateboer et al. (1999)) or death (whichever occurred first).
+Families showing no such linkage were described simply as "non-PKD1."
+Eighteen APKD1 families (285 persons) were identified, and five non-APKD1 families (49 persons), all of European descent.
+The survival time (since birth) was taken as the age at onset of ESRD (with the same definition as in Hateboer et al. [1999]) or death (whichever occurred first).
 The Kaplan-Meier estimates of survival functions (our graph based on the published graph), and our fitted functions, are shown in Figure 3.

-Figure 3: Kaplan-Meier estimates of survival to ESRD or death for APKD1 and putative APKD2 mutation carriers from Ravine et al. (1992), and fitted curves.
+Figure 1 Kaplan-Meier Estimates of Survival to ESRD or death for APKD1 and APKD2 Mutation Carriers from Johnson and Gabow (1997) and Fitted Curves